PrimalHQ/primal-web-app/README.md

 ## Development

 This code is still very much a work-in-progress.
-Expect major changes of structure and logic to be happening somewhat frequently.
+Expect major changes of the structure and logic to be happening somewhat frequently.
 Major features are still missing.

 This code is provided as-is.